giucris/yasp/README.md

 plan:
   # List of all sources
   sources:
-    - id: my_csv            # Id of the source. used by yasp to register the dataset as a table
+    - id: csv_load          # Id of the source action.
+      dataset: my_csv       # Name of the dataset
-      source:               # Source fiedl, will contains all the configuration to read the data
+      source:               # Source field, will contains all the configuration to read the data
         format: csv         # Standard Spark format
         options:            # Standard Spark format options
           header: 'true'
           path: path/to/input/csv/
   # List of all process
   processes:
-    - id: my_csv_filtered   # Id of the process. used by yasp to register the resulting data as a table
+    - id: filter_csv             # Id of the process action.
+      dataset: my_csv_filtered   # Name of the dataset
       process:                   # Process field, will contains all the Process configuration to transform the data
         query: >-                # A sql process configuration SELECT *
           FROM my_csv
           WHERE id=1
   # List of sinks
   sinks:
-    - id: my_csv_filtered   # Id of the source/process registered that will be written
+    - id: sink_data             # Id of the sink action.
+      dataset: my_csv_filtered  # Name of the dataset to sink.
       dest:                     # Destination field, contains all the Dest configuration to write the data
         format: csv             # Standard Spark format
         options:                # Standard Spark format options
           header: 'true'
           path: path/to/out/csv/
 ```